MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/06-Communication-Create-ACS-Resource.md

 1. Select **Review + Create** followed by **Create**.

 1. You've successfully created a new Azure Communication Services resource!
-Next, you'll  enable phone calling and SMS capabilities and connect an email domain to the resource.
+Next, you'll  enable phone calling and SMS capabilities.
+You'll also connect an email domain to the resource.

 ### Enable Phone Calling and SMS Capabilities